 To make this work, I needed to know how to do two things: raycast down an edge, and subdivide a triangle.
 For the first challenge, I used Unity's Linecast function, using each pair of vertices in the triangle as the start and endpoints.

-For the second, I wrote a script which would add the midpoints of each edge to the vertex list, and generate the necessary triangles.
+For the second, I wrote a script (called above) which would add the midpoints of each edge to the vertex list, and generate the necessary triangles.
 I called it "SubdivideTriangle".
-Graphically, it did this:

 With a loop, I performed this subdivision a number of successive times.
 Then, I performed the same operation as earlier: drop all triangles with any vertex below ground.
 The resolution of the mesh improved with each new iteration of the loop: